BOURNEMOUTH HAYWARD FOOTBALL LEAGUE RULES 2013/2014

 a) The Management Committee may appoint sub-Committees and delegate such of their powers as they deem necessary.
 The decisions of all such sub committees shall be reported to the Management Committee at their next meeting for ratification.
 The Management Committee shall have the power to deal only with matters within The Competition and not any matters of misconduct that are under the jurisdiction of the Football Association or Affiliated Association.

 b) Subject to the permission of the Hampshire Football Association having been obtained, the Management Committee may order a match or matches to be played each season, the proceeds to be devoted to the funds of the Competition and, if necessary, may call upon each Club (including any Club which may have withdrawn during the season) to contribute equally such sums as may be necessary to meet any deficiency at the end of the season (See Rule 6(e)).

 c) Each member of the Management Committee shall have the right to attend and vote at all Management Committee meetings and have one vote thereat, but no Member shall be allowed to vote on any matter directly appertaining to such Member or to the Club so represented or where there may be a conflict of interest.
-(This shall apply to the procedure of any Sub-Committee) Members franchise to vote at Management Committee and related elections is not compromised by this Rule.
+(This shall apply to the procedure of any Sub-Committee).
 In the event of the voting being equal on any matter, the Chairman shall have a second or casting vote.

 d) The Management Committee shall have the powers to apply, act upon and enforce the Rules of the Competition, and shall also have jurisdiction over all matters affecting the Competition, including any not provided for in the Rules.
 With the exception of Rules 5(i), 6(h), 10(a), 11 and 19, for all breaches of Rule a formal written charge must be issued.
 The respondent shall be given seven days from the date of notice to reply to the charge and given the opportunity to:-